AniketPawar2602/Guess-Number-Game-App/README.md

 - Random number generation within a specified range.
 - Real-time feedback on the player's guesses.
 - Keeps track of the number of attempts.
-- Option to reset the game and play again.
+- Disabling the check button after guessing the right number.
 - Responsive design that works on various devices.

 ## Demo